Each question you read will present a different interesting problem for you to solve. Each problem consists of a few common parts:

 #

-# This file is provided to assist with reading and writing of the input
+# This file is provided to assist with reading of input and writing of output

-# files for the problem.
+# for the problem.
 You may modify this file however you wish, or

 # you may choose not to use this file at all.